-- (1) Uphold the original decision and/or sanction(s); - (2) Dismiss the case or individual charge(s) against the student and vacate any portion or all of the sanction(s); - (3) Modify or reduce the sanction(s); or in cases involving charges relating to sexual misconduct as defined by applicable university policy, enhance the sanction; or - (4) Remand the case to the original hearing body or refer the case to a new hearing body to be reheard.
+- (1) Uphold the original decision and/or sanction(s); - (2) Dismiss the case or individual charge(s) against the student and vacate any portion or all of the sanction(s); - (3) In all cases, modify or reduce the sanction(s); or in cases involving charges relating to sexual misconduct as defined by applicable university policy, enhance the sanction; or - (4) Remand the case to the original hearing body to consider a specific issue as directed by the appeal officer or refer the case to a new hearing body to be reheard.
 If possible, a new hearing body should be different from the one that originally decided the case.
 If a case is reheard by a hearing body, the sanction imposed can be greater than that imposed at the original hearing.